pratstick/Emotion-Classifier-Using-Verilog/verilog_face_detector/README.md

 ### 6. Debug with Waveforms

-After running the simulation, GTKWave opens automatically with pre-configured signals:
+After running the simulation, you can open GTKWave with pre-configured signals:

 ```bash
 # Or manually open: